sourcegraph/handbook/content/company/strategy/code-graph/batch-changes/index.md

 - Then, release Batch Changes on Sourcegraph Cloud, and test and learn how we can serve individuals and smaller teams.
 - Eventually, address the problem end to end by becoming the go-to place for code change tools and recipes.

+## Competitive landscape

+Our primary competition comes from companies building internal tools to apply and track code changes.
+Individuals also build scripts around [git-xargs](https://github.com/gruntwork-io/git-xargs) or [turbolift](https://github.com/Skyscanner/turbolift) to create changesets, then tend to outgrow it when they scale usage (lack of changeset tracking, collaboration, reproducibility).
+Every tool relies on a search engine to return matches, so being integrated with Sourcegraph search is a key competitive advantage.

+We expect to see more vertical competition, first focusing on building refactoring frameworks focused on a language ecosystem, then moving into the tooling space.
+[Moderne](https://moderne.io/)/[openrewrite](https://github.com/openrewrite/rewrite) is the first significant example of this, focused on the Java ecosystem.
+We are committed to remaining language-agnostic, which includes using Batch Changes to apply and track changesets created with openrewrite or any other refactoring framework.
+We also think there is an opportunity in leveraging precise code intelligence to create radically better code change tools that support many languages in the future.

 # Guiding Principles

 ## Themes